PoterekM/doctor-lookup/README.md

 * _SASS_
 * _Node.js_

+## Known Bugs
+* _Program is not able to repeat back to user what it is that they searched for._

 ### License

-Copyright &copy; 2017 Brittany Kerr and Michelle Poterek
+Copyright &copy; 2017 Michelle Poterek

 This software is licensed under the MIT license.